averypowers16/15.S60_2026/3_machine_learning_in_python/Assignment3.md

 1) Start with some Data Preprocessing and Exploratory Data Analysis (EDA).
 Explain whatyour EDA plots show.

-2) Run 2-3 models taught in class and report their performance (in sample and out ofsample), using hyperparameter tuning.
+2) Run 2-3 models taught in class and report their performance (in sample and out of sample), using hyperparameter tuning.

 3) Create a weighted ensemble using some of the models